gngram/systemd-service-config-options/README.md

 # Networking

 ### PrivateNetwork

+Useful for preventing the service from accessing the network.

+**Type**: *boolean*

+**Default**: `false`

+**Options**:

-A boolean argument, which defaults to false.
-When set to true, it establishes a new network namespace for the executed processes, configuring only the loopback network device "lo" within it.
-No other network devices will be accessible to the executed process.
-This is useful for disabling network access for the executed process.
+- `true` : Creates a new network namespace for the service.
+Only the loopback device "lo" is available in this namespace, other network devices are not accessible.

+- `false` : The service will use the host's network namespace, it can access all the network devices available on host.
+It can communicate over the network like any other process running on host.

 [PrivateNetwork](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#PrivateNetwork=)

 ---

 ### IPAccounting

-A boolean argument, which defaults to false.
-When set to true, it enables IPv4 and IPv6 network traffic accounting for packets sent or received by the unit.
-With this option enabled, all IPv4 and IPv6 sockets created by any process within the unit are tracked.
+Helps in detecting unusual or unexpected network activity by a service.

+**Type**: *boolean*

+**Default**: `false`

+**Options**:
+- `true`: Enables accounting for all IPv4 and IPv6 sockets created by the service, i.e. keeps track of the data sent and received by each socket in the service.\
+- `false`: Disables tracking of the sockets created by the service.

 [IPAccounting](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html#IPAccounting=)